iamnivash/Door-Bell-Notification-System-for-Deaf/README.md

 Finally, we check if we have received the data from the node01.
 So, if the data is received then store the value in data1.
 Then we use the two if conditions to check if the received number is 1 or 0.
 If the received number is 1 then stop the vibration motor and if the received number is 0 then it means the pushbutton on the transmitter side is pressed, so the Arduino starts the vibration motor, 200 represents the vibration intensity.
 You can set any value between 0 and 255.
 So, that’s all about the programming.

 Finally, I uploaded the two codes and I successfully controlled the Micro Vibration motor wirelessly.
-For the practical demonstration watch video tutorial given below.
-If you have any questions regarding this project, let me know in a comment.

 library link:-